The 5 Best Vacuum Cleaners For Dog Hair Australia: Tested 2023

 There are also grooming gloves that can help with remove shedding fur too.
 These work well with short-haired breeds.

 Another thing to bear in mind is your dog’s nutrition.
-Many owners report that their dogs shed less when they are eating higher quality dog food.
+Many owners who comprised our panel of independent experts report that their dogs shed less when they are eating higher-quality dog food.
 There isn’t a ton of evidence for this but it’s a win-win situation in any case.

-How To Minimise Dog Hair In The House
+How I Minimise Dog Hair In The House

 2. Lint rollers/Microfibre cloths/Dry sponges